In a Nutshell: This was a race that started out slowly but eventually petered out altogether.

 What’s the Points?

-Harvick maintains his point lead, and opened the gap over second-place Gordon to 184.
+Harvick maintains his points lead and opened the gap over second-place Gordon to 184.
 Third-place Hamlin is 260 behind Harvick, while Johnson and Kurt Busch round out the top five in the standings.

 Inside the top 12, only two drivers shifted positions.
 Hamlin took over the third spot from Johnson, but his lead over fourth is a scant one point.